jdcloudcom/en/documentation/Video-Service/Live-Video/Pricing/Price-Overview.md

     <td>0.75</td>
 </tr>
 </table>

+**Description:**
-The peak bandwidth consumed is billed per day.
+1. The peak bandwidth consumed is billed per day.
 A bandwidth is counted per 5 minutes and 288 points are counted per day in total.
 For each billing, the maximum bandwidth (peak bandwidth) of the user in this billing period is billed as per the daily tier.
 If additional storage and calculation cost is produced by using transcode, snapshot and record functions, charges will be collected as per corresponding product price.
+2. By default, only the downlink play fees shall be charged.
+In case of any imbalance between the uplink and the downlink (uplink pushing streaming: downlink play >1:30), fees for uplink pushing streaming shall be charged, and the uplink billing price is the same as the downlink unit price.
+3. If your monthly consumption amount is more than RMB 100,000, you can use the monthly 95 bandwidth peak billing method provided by CDN.

 ## Traffic
 <table>